bkuhn/talks/ELC-2014/compliance.markdown

 # Just Look Busy!

++ BusyBox enforcement was de-facto for Linux.
      + The <a href="https://lwn.net/Articles/478308/">Tempest in a Toybox</a>.

-+ BusyBox enforcement was de-facto for Linux, too.
      + BusyBox copyright holders request comprehensive GPL compliance.
      + Some Linux developers felt this was unfair&hellip;
      + &hellip;but other Linux developers supported it.